- You will need a zwiftpower (ZP) profile, linked to your zwift account

-Teams start at 30second intervals.
+Teams start at 1 minute or 30second intervals.
 Each team has a time delay (eg 4 minutes) which is how long they have to wait after the event clock reaches zero until they actually start.
-If a member of your team crosses the line before the correct time, they will be disqualified and the team as a whole may also be!
+If a member of your team crosses the line before the correct time, they may be disqualified and the team as a whole may also be!

 Typically your team captain will call out a count down to your start time and tell you to start pedaling with 3 seconds to go – the lag in Zwift will mean that you don’t cross the line before the start time.